joostvdg/joostvdg.github.io/docs/tanzu/tap-on-tkgs.md

     * Workload Cluster, `tap-w1` for a TAP Run profile

 The scripts and other configuration files can found in my [Tanzu Example](https://github.com/joostvdg/tanzu-example/tree/main/tap) repository.

+!!!
+Warning
+    This guide is tested with TAP `1.3.x`, not everything applies for `1.4.0+`.

 ## Steps